MFA8CL/OOP-Text-based-adventure-game-in-c-for-PHYS30672/README.md

 (https://www.visualstudio.com/downloads/).
 Running the Game.sln file should compile all the relevant .h and .cpp files, or they can be set up manually.

-To compile on macOS, install Xcode from the App Store.
-Each chapter has a corresponding .vcxproj file.
+To compile on macOS, install Xcode from the App Store and run TextBasedAdventure.vcxproj file.
 (Note: This is currently untested)